SilvanoJose/arduino/libraries/IRremote/README.md

 PULSE_DISTANCE: HeaderMarkMicros=8900 HeaderSpaceMicros=4450 MarkMicros=550 OneSpaceMicros=1700 ZeroSpaceMicros=600  NumberOfBits=56 0x43D8613C 0x3BC3BC
 ```
 then you have a code consisting of **56 bits**, which is probably from an air conditioner remote.<br/>
-You can send it with sendPulseDistance().
+You can send it with `sendPulseDistanceWidth()`.
 ```c++
 uint32_t tRawData[] = { 0xB02002, 0xA010 };
 IrSender.sendPulseDistance(38, 3450, 1700, 450, 1250, 450, 400, &tRawData[0], 48, false, 0, 0);
 ```
-You can send it with calling sendPulseDistanceWidthData() twice, once for the first 32 bit and next for the remaining 24 bits.<br/>
+You can send it with calling `sendPulseDistanceWidthData()` twice, once for the first 32 bit and next for the remaining 24 bits.<br/>
-**The PulseDistance or PulseWidth decoders just decode a timing steam to a bit stream**.
+The `PULSE_DISTANCE` / `PULSE_WIDTH` decoder just decodes a timing stream to a bitstream stored as hex values.
-They can not put any semantics like address, command or checksum on this bitstream, since it is no known protocol.
+These decoders can not put any semantics like address, command or checksum on this bitstream.
 But the bitstream is way more readable, than a timing stream.
 This bitstream is read **LSB first by default**.
-If this does not suit you for further research, you can change it [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_DistanceProtocol.hpp#L48).
+If LSB does not suit for further research, you can change it [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/ir_DistanceProtocol.hpp#L78).

+**If RAM is not more than 2k, the decoder only accepts mark or space durations up to 2500 microseconds to save RAM space, otherwise it accepts durations up to 10 ms.**

 ## Protocol=UNKNOWN
 If you see something like `Protocol=UNKNOWN Hash=0x13BD886C 35 bits received` as output of e.g. the ReceiveDemo example, you either have a problem with decoding a protocol, or an unsupported protocol.

 - If you have an **odd number of bits** received, your receiver circuit probably has problems.
 Maybe because the IR signal is too weak.
 - If you see timings like `+ 600,- 600     + 550,- 150     + 200,- 100     + 750,- 550` then one 450 &micro;s space was split into two 150 and 100 &micro;s spaces with a spike / error signal of 200 &micro;s between.
 Maybe because of a defective receiver or a weak signal in conjunction with another light emitting source nearby.
-- If you see timings like `+ 500,- 550     + 450,- 550     + 500,- 500     + 500,-1550`, then marks are generally shorter than spaces and therefore `MARK_EXCESS_MICROS` (specified in your ino file) should be **negative** to compensate for this at decoding.
+- If you see timings like `+ 500,- 550     + 450,- 550     + 450,- 500     + 500,-1550`, then marks are generally shorter than spaces and therefore `MARK_EXCESS_MICROS` (specified in your ino file) should be **negative** to compensate for this at decoding.
 - If you see `Protocol=UNKNOWN Hash=0x0 1 bits received` it may be that the space after the initial mark is longer than [`RECORD_GAP_MICROS`](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremote.h#L124).
   This was observed for some LG air conditioner protocols.
 Try again with a line e.g. `#define RECORD_GAP_MICROS 12000` before the line `#include <IRremote.hpp>` in your .ino file.
 - To see more info supporting you to find the reason for your UNKNOWN protocol, you must enable the line `//#define DEBUG` in IRremoteInt.h.

 ## How to deal with protocols not supported by IRremote
 If you do not know which protocol your IR transmitter uses, you have several choices.
+- Just use the hash value to decide which command was received.
+See the [SimpleReceiverForHashCodes example](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleReceiverForHashCodes/SimpleReceiverForHashCodes.ino).
 - Use the [IRreceiveDump example](examples/ReceiveDump) to dump out the IR timing.
  You can then reproduce/send this timing with the [SendRawDemo example](examples/SendRawDemo).
  For **long codes** with more than 48 bits like from air conditioners, you can **change the length of the input buffer** in [IRremote.h](src/IRremoteInt.h#L36).